mercadopago/devsite-docs/guides/online-payments/checkout-pro/test-integration.en.md

 >
 > Customization
 >
-> Adapt the style of your brand in the buying experience.
+> Adapt the style of your brand in the buying experience with Checkout Pro.
 >
 > [Customization](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-pro/customizations)